Car rental in Zurich

 Are speed limits strictly enforced?

 Very much so.
-A posted 50 km/h limit means exactly that – automated speed cameras are common, even in small residential areas.
+A posted 50 km/h limit means exactly that.
+Automated speed cameras are widespread, including in small residential areas, and enforcement is strict.

-Should families pick up their rental at Zurich Airport?
+Should families pick up their rental car at Zurich Airport?

 Yes.
-The airport hosts all major rental companies (Alamo, Enterprise, Hertz, Sixt, Europcar, Budget), and the exit routes are clear and easy for first-time visitors.
+Zurich Airport hosts all major rental companies-Alamo, Enterprise, Hertz, Sixt, Europcar and Budget-and offers clear exit routes that are easy even for first-time visitors.

 Is it realistic to visit several attractions in one day with a rental car? (first-person)

 Absolutely.
-I once visited Luzern, Interlaken and Kandersteg in a single day – a pace that public transport simply cannot match.
+I once visited Lucerne, Interlaken and Kandersteg in a single day-a pace that public transport simply cannot match.

-What type of vehicle works best for a family exploring nature?
+What type of vehicle works best for families exploring nature?

 Does having a rental car help with changing weather?